Last Updated: May 9, 2021

 I could go on and on about those sauteed mushrooms and gorgeously caramelised French onions with a rich and deep sweetness.
 That remarkably juicy beef patty and the buttery brioche bun?
 Both were simply delectable.

-In short, this is THE go-to burger, for times when you are need of some instant gratification.
+In short, this is THE go-to burger at The Social Outcast, for times when you are need of some instant gratification.

 Oh yes, all burgers come with a side of crunchy BBQ Chips with Meze Cod Roe (taramasalata).
 This creamy yogurt-based, affectionately termed “pink sauce” was tangy and mildly sweet, a refreshing alternative to mentaiko sauce.